microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 Consider the following scenario.
 A user has typed `git c` in their shell, and has [shell integration] enabled for their shell.
 They want to open the Suggestions UI filtered to their recent history, but starting with what they've already typed.
-To support this scenario, we'll add an addional property:
+To support this scenario, we'll add an additional property:

 * `"useCommandline"`: `bool`
   * `true`: the current commandline the user has typed will pre-populate the